ShaheenaShahbas476/quiz-app/README.md

 # quiz-app
-Quiz App is a fully interactive, browser-based quiz application focused on real-time knowledge evaluation in the field of Advertising Technology (AdTech).
+Quiz App is an interactive, browser-based quiz application focused on real-time knowledge evaluation in the field of Advertising Technology (AdTech).

 ## 1. Frontend Application